Konstantin8891/sber_config/README.md

 ### Requests

-Postman was used for reaqests
+Postman was used for reaquests

 Headers: